rahulpeddi/multi-jackal-simulator/README.md

 # Installation Instructions

 _This package is designed for Ubuntu 20/ROS Noetic.
-Make sure your system is running Ubuntu 20 and that ROS is installed: http://wiki.ros.org/noetic/Installation/Ubuntu_
+Make sure your system is running Ubuntu 20 and that ROS is installed: http://wiki.ros.org/noetic/Installation/Ubuntu_ (install the full desktop version: ros-noetic-desktop-full)

 - create a catkin workspace for your packages
 ```